TextRanch

 seven days in a row vs seven days consecutive

 Both phrases are correct and convey a similar meaning.
-'Seven days in a row' is more commonly used and easier to understand, while 'seven days consecutive' is also correct but less common.
+'Seven days in a row' is more commonly used and easier to understand.
+'Seven days consecutive' is correct, but it is used less often.
 Both phrases indicate a sequence of seven days without interruption.

 seven days in a row